Michael Harris II Player Props: Braves vs. White Sox

 Michael Harris II At The Plate

-- Harris II has 10 doubles, a triple, nine home runs and 13 walks while hitting .255.
+- Harris II is batting .262 with 11 doubles, a triple, nine home runs and 15 walks.

-- In 16 games this year (23.9%), Harris II has picked up an RBI, and in six of those games (9.0%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- In 25.0% of his games this season, Harris II has tallied at least one RBI.
+In six of those games (8.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.